Are you intrigued by the field of UX design? Read on to learn how to become a UX designer.

 To make sure the user has a positive experience, a UX designer may have to complete tasks such as:

 Of course, only some of these tasks can be completed in one day!
-The entire UX process usually takes place over the span of several weeks or months.
+The entire UX process usually takes place over several weeks or months.

-UX design is still a relatively new field of work, and the parameters and qualifications you'll need to become a UX designer are evolving.
+UX design is still a relatively new field of work, and the parameters and qualifications you'll need to join this profession are evolving.
 Fortunately, it's not a firm requirement for UX designers to have a traditional post-secondary education in UX or another related principle.

 While it's still possible to become a UX designer with no post-secondary education, you must supplement that with your own education and learning (i.e., online certificates or other learning platforms) alongside a strong portfolio and exceptional networking skills.